nreinig3/job-matcher-webapp/README.md

 *Data*

-To create a database of job postings, job titles and raw job description text were extracted from two sources: Techmap.io and a scraped dataset hosted on Google Drive.
+To create a database of job postings, job titles and raw job description text were extracted from two sources: a publicly available dataset from Techmap.io, and a public scraped dataset hosted on Google Drive.
 This data was converted into a word-tokenized format suitable for downstream NLP model training, with stop words, non-English sentences, and single-use words removed.

 *NLP Models*